Lapin0t/phd-manuscript/main/02_games.typ

 al.~#mcite(<XiaZHHMPZ20>), originally motivated by representing executable denotational semantics of programs with general recursion.
-Interaction trees are a coinductive data structure encoding possibly non-terminating computation, interacting with its environment by means of uninterpreted events.
+Interaction trees are a coinductive data structure encoding possibly non-terminating computations, interacting with their environment by means of uninterpreted events.
 Recognizing "programs" as Player strategies, "environments" as yet unknown Opponent strategies and "uninterpreted events" as move exchanges, we are quite close to our setting of alternating two player games.
 However, there